dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/caching-data/caching-data-in-the-architecture-cs.md

 uid: web-forms/overview/data-access/caching-data/caching-data-in-the-architecture-cs
 title: "Caching Data in the Architecture (C#) | Microsoft Docs"
 author: rick-anderson
 description: "In the previous tutorial we learned how to apply caching at the Presentation Layer.
-In this tutorial we learn how to take advantage of our layered architectu..." ms.author: riande ms.date: 05/30/2007 ms.assetid: d29a7c41-0628-4a23-9dfc-bfea9c6c1054
+In this tutorial we learn how to take advantage of our layered architectu...
+(C#)" ms.author: riande ms.date: 05/30/2007 ms.assetid: d29a7c41-0628-4a23-9dfc-bfea9c6c1054